 Sokari Ekine, Photography

-, focus on decolonization, sexuality, and African spirituality, which overlaps creatively in their multiple roles as a photographer, independent scholar, blogger, and community builder.
+, Ekine’s work focuses on decolonization, sexuality, and African diasporic spiritualities; in ways that overlap in their multiple roles as photographer, independent scholar, blogger and community builder.

 Their sixteen-year blog, Black Looks

 , is a foundational site that at its center documents African queer subjectivities and forms of intersectional activism.
-Additionally, Sokari has contributed to four groundbreaking publications
+Additionally, Ekine has contributed to four groundbreaking publications

-Since 2007, Sokari has spent months at a time in Haiti as a community organizer, educator, writer,
+Since 2007, Ekine has spent months at a time in Haiti as a community organizer, educator, writer,

 and most recently a documentary photographer.
 In 2013 they received a twelve-month International Reporting Project fellowship from John Hopkins reporting on grassroots healthcare provision.
 It was during this time they began their journey as an intentional photographer and visual scholar.
 Their lived experiences with spiritual communities in Haiti have produced a series of photo essays focusing on African Diasporic spirituality in Haitian Vodoun which are highlighted in a recently published book, Spirit Desire.
 Their work on changing negative stereotypes and narratives of African Spirituality continued in Kenya and most recently amongst queer and trans-identified people of color in the southern United States.

 Ekine's visual work draws on some 32 plus years of global experience, working and living in multiple geographies in the areas of African spiritual practices, education, technology, advocacy, and activism in social justice, scholarly and journalistic writing.
 Over the past two years, they have broadened their creativity to include digital and non-digital collage making; working with natural materials such as iron, glass, and vegetation.